AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_web.md

 conn.blockGroupMember(option).then(res => console.log(res))

 // The chat group owner and admins can call unblockGroupMembers to remove the specified member from the chat group block list.
-// Once removed, the removed member can rerquest to join the chat group again. let option = {
+// Once removed, the removed member can request to join the chat group again. let option = {
     groupId: "groupId",
     username: ["user1", "user2"]